‘The Bachelor’ Finale Recap: Nick Viall’s Final Rose Goes To Vanessa Grimaldi

 “I just know this sucks,” he grumbled about having to break a heart while making a choice between the two finalists.

-When Raven came in Nick shed tears as he struggled with the knowledge that he would have to break her heart by telling her he wasn’t in love with her.
+When Raven came in, Nick shed tears as he struggled with the knowledge that he would have to break her heart by telling her he wasn’t in love with her.

 “I think about how much I’ve grown to care about you, respect you, and I feel, like, how much love I have for you,” he began.
 “I just don’t know if I’m in love, like my heart’s somewhere else.”